Scaling limits of random planar maps with a unique large face: Proof of Theorem 1.1

 The planar map $M^\star_n$ has a single black vertex and has therefore a single face.
-Hence it contains no cycles and is thus a planar tree with $\Delta_n$ edges.
+Hence, it contains no cycles and is thus a planar tree with $\Delta_n$ edges.
 Given $\Delta_n$, the map $M^\star_n$ is a uniformly distributed rooted planar tree and, given $M^\star_n$, the marked vertex $\rho^\star_n$ is chosen uniformly at random.
 (Note that the root edge of $M_n^\star$ yields both a root vertex and an ordering of the children of the root, and conversely; we may take the first child to be the other endpoint of the root edge.)
-Aldous \cite{aldous:1993} proved that the contour function of such a random rooted tree, after rescaling, converges in distribution to $\ex$, which implies convergence of the tree to $\cTe$ in Gromov--Hausdorff distance, see \cite[Theorem 2.5]{legall:2005}.
-Hence we obtain, including also the marked vertex, the following. \begin {theorem} For the weights \eqref{A1} and \eqref{A2} the random planar map $\big((M^\star_n,\rho^\star_n\big),(2(1-\mean)n)^{-1/2}d_n^\star)$ viewed as an element of $\mathbb{M}^\ast$ converges in distribution towards $\big((\mathcal{T}_\mathbf{e},\rho^\ast),\delta_\mathbf{e}\big)$ where given $\mathcal{T}_\mathbf{e}$, $\rho^*$ is a marked vertex chosen uniformly at random from $\mathcal{T}_\mathbf{e}$. \end {theorem}
+Aldous~\cite{aldous:1993} proved that the contour function of such a random rooted tree, after rescaling, converges in distribution to $\ex$, which implies convergence of the tree to $\mathcal{T}_\mathbf{e}$ in Gromov--Hausdorff distance; see \cite{legall:2005}, Theorem~2.5.
+Hence we obtain, including also the marked vertex, the following.